-Timing & Infrastructure InChI has become a standard only because of the world has changed in the last 20 years.
+Timing & Infrastructure InChI has become a standard only because of the world has changed in the last 20 years and the old order is dead or dying.
 Without the Internet, without vast amounts of data and information becoming available in computer readable form for the first time, without Google (and other search engines), without structure drawing programs, and with most chemistry publishers now needing chemical structures in their products, InChI would be yet another interesting graph theory project that died like so many before it.
 Without this perfect good storm that created a foundation for InChI, at best, I would be talking to a group a 5-7 people at an IUPAC meeting talk.